About Dennis Meredith

 He is a member of the Society of Environmental Journalists and the National Association of Science Writers.
 He has served as a judge and a manager for the NASW Science-in-Society Awards and the AAAS Science Writing Awards.
 He won the latter award himself — for newspapers under 100,000 circulation — in 1974.

-He was a creator and developer of EurekAlert!, working with AAAS to establish this international research news service, which now links more than 12,000 journalists to news from 6,000 subscribing research institutions worldwide.
+He was a creator and developer of EurekAlert!, working with AAAS to establish the international research news service, which now links more than 12,000 journalists to news from 6,000 subscribing research institutions worldwide.

 He also consults on research communications.
 He develops and conducts custom-tailored workshops for groups seeking to enhance their communication skills, both professional and lay-level.
 He has developed workshops for researchers at universities, research foundations, and government agencies and laboratories.